hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubectl-plugin-dev/step5-install.md

 `ls $GOPATH/bin`{{execute}}

-Because this directory is in your `$PATH`, this is not a plugin available for `kubectl`.
+Because this directory is in your `$PATH`, this is now a plugin available for `kubectl`.

 `kubectl example version`{{execute}}